Katja Loos: Awards and honours

 In 2016 the Technical University Dresden and the German Research Council (DFG) within the scope of its excellency initiative awarded her the Eleonore Trefftz guest professorship.

 The Alexander von Humboldt Foundation awarded Katja Loos in 2019 the Friedrich Wilhelm Bessel Research Award.

 In 2019, she was named "Topper of the year" by Science Guide.

 She is one of the recipients of the IUPAC 2021 Distinguished Women in Chemistry or Chemical Engineering award.

 In 2022 she won the Team Science Award of the Dutch Research Council (NWO) with her research group HyBRit.

+In 2023 she received the title of Knight of the Order of the Netherlands Lion, the prestigious Dutch order of chivalry founded by King William I in 1815.